mmkal/pgkit/packages/typegen/readme.md

                         should usually be 'unknown', or 'any' if you like to live dangerously.

-  --glob PATTERN        Glob pattern of source files to search for SQL
+  --include PATTERN     Glob pattern of files to search for SQL queries in.
-                        queries in.
-By default searches for all ts and sql files under 'rootDir'
+                        By default searches for all .ts and .sql files: '**/*.
+                        {ts,sql}' This option is repeatable to include multiple patterns.

+  --exclude PATTERN     Glob pattern for files to be excluded from processing.
+                         By default excludes '**/node_modules/**'.
+This
+                        option is repeatable to exlude multiple patterns.

   --since REF           Limit affected files to those which have been changed
                         since the given git ref.
-Use "--since HEAD" for files changed since the last commit, "--since main" for files changed in a branch, etc.
+Use "--since HEAD" for files changed since the last commit, "--since main for files changed in a branch, etc. This option has no effect in watch mode.

   --migrate {<=0.8.0}   Before generating types, attempt to migrate a
                         codebase which has used a prior version of this tool